PrasannaPulakurthi/Foreground-Background-Augmentation/Person_ReID/README.md

 ## 🚀 Getting Started

 ### 📦 Installation

 To set up the environment and baseline code, follow the installation guide provided in the original repository:

 🔗 [Person_reID_baseline_pytorch](https://github.com/layumi/Person_reID_baseline_pytorch)

 ### Mask Generation

-**MediaPipe** is used to generate an initial mask, which acts as a starting point for the **SAM 2** model, improving foreground extraction.
+**MediaPipe** is used to generate an initial mask, which serves as input to the **SAM 2** model for refining the foreground segmentation.

 #### 1. Install Dependencies